sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-joc.md

 ### Setting: *log\_maximum\_display\_size*, Default: *10* MB

 JOC Cockpit offers log output for display with the Log View window if the size of uncompressed log output does not exceed this value.
 Otherwise the log is offered for download only.
-The size is assumed in MB.
+The size is specified in MB.

 ### Setting: *log\_applicable\_size*, Default: *500* MB

 If the value for the size of a job's log output is exceeded, then the History Service will truncate the log output and will use the first and last 100 KB for the task log.
 The original log file will be removed.
-The size is assumed in MB.
+The size is specified in MB.

 ### Setting: *log\_maximum\_size*, Default: *1000* MB

 If this value for the size of a job's log output is exceeded, then the History Service will truncate the log output and will use the first 100 KB for the task log.
 The original log file will be removed.
-The size is assumed in MB.
+The size is specified in MB.

 ## Link Settings